IBM/helm101/tutorial/Lab1/README.md

 Let's investigate how Helm can help us focus on other things by letting a chart do the work for us.
 We'll first deploy an application to a Kubernetes cluster by using `kubectl` and then show how we can offload the work to a chart by deploying the same app with Helm.

-The application is the [Guestbook App](https://github.com/IBM/guestbook), which is a a sample multi-tier web application.
+The application is the [Guestbook App](https://github.com/IBM/guestbook), which is a sample multi-tier web application.

 # Deploy the application using `kubectl`